 Led by Kerryn Penson

-Edith Stein speaks directly to the modern challenge of living through, and encountering God in, times of change, crisis, uncertainty and suffering.
-For Stein, the more deeply we are drawn into God, the more we must go out of our ourselves to carry the divine life into the world around us.
+Explore the life and writings of the German-Jewish philosopher, Carmelite nun and saint, Edith Stein.
+Edith wrote profoundly on the nature of the spiritual life, inspired by figures such as Teresa of Avila and John of the Cross, and in response to the state of degeneration she witnessed creeping across Europe.
+We will explore Edith’s understanding of our relationship with God, her distinctive philosophy, and her ethical approach to contemplation, discernment and desire.
+Edith speaks directly to the modern challenge of living through, and encountering God in, times of change, uncertainty and suffering.
+The more deeply we are drawn into God, the more we must go out of our ourselves to carry God’s life into the world around us.

 Starts at 10am and finishes at 4pm.
 Please bring a packed lunch.